-For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than Chicago lofts.
+For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than Chicago loft apartments.
 Find spacious timber lofts for rent that are built in former warehouses, modern loft apartments designed with today's most convenient appliances and amenities, or discover renovated factory lofts that combine old and new with unmistakable style.
-Many of these places boast high ceilings and industrial design elements, but history buffs will find plenty of additional interesting factoids and details if they choose loft apartments for rent in Chicago.
+Many of these places boast high ceilings and industrial design elements, but history buffs will find plenty of additional interesting factoids and details if they choose loft apartments in Chicago.

-Types of Lofts in Chicago
+Types of Lofts For Rent in Chicago

 There are several different types of Chicago lofts.
 Definitions of "what makes an apartment a loft apartment?" will vary.
 A Warehouse Loft (also called an Industrial Loft) is found in a converted factory building or warehouse, as the name implies.
 These types of lofts have been carved out of formerly industrial buildings and features like concrete floors, bare concrete columns, exposed brick and factory windows are common in Warehouse and Industrial Lofts.
 The South Loop, Fulton Market and River North neighborhoods of Chicago contain many good examples of this type of loft apartment.

 A Timber Loft probably matches many renters' preconception of what lofts look like.
 Sturdy wooden beams and timber-clad ceilings are a defining trait for Timber Lofts.
 These are spread across the city in various neighborhoods, with Bronzeville, Lakeview and Noble Square containing some fine examples.